Skip links

 Relapse is a slow process.
 It starts in subtle ways and then gets worse and worse.
 To effectively create a solid relapse prevention plan, you must understand the three stages and the warning signs associated with each.
 During your addiction treatment, you’ll learn how to recognize these stages so you can prevent relapse while in recovery.

-three stages of relapse
+three stage of relapse

 Emotional Relapse